godotengine/godot-docs/tutorials/3d/fps_tutorial/part_four.rst

 Let's go over what this function does.

-The first thing we check is to see whether we're using ``UNARMED`` or not.
-Because ``UNARMED`` does not have a node/script, we want to make sure we're not using
+The first thing we check is to see whether the player is using ``UNARMED`` or not.
+Because ``UNARMED`` does not have a node/script, we want to make sure the player is not using
 ``UNARMED`` before trying to get the node/script attached to ``current_weapon_name``.

 Next we check to see if the current weapon can be refilled.
 If the current weapon can, we add a full clip/magazine worth of ammo to the weapon by